Who do you want to be? What do you want to do? How do you get there?

 How to Apply

-The recommended application date for freshmen is March 15th for fall 2014 entry; October 15th for spring 2015 entry.
+The recommended application date for freshmen is March 15th for Fall entry; October 15th for Spring entry.
 To ensure a timely review of your application, it is best to act early.
 Applications and materials received after these dates may require additional time for a review to be completed.

 Follow the simple steps here for admission as a freshman to Old Westbury: